jxjo/AirfoilEditor/README.md

 Xoptfoil2 is a particle swarm based airfoil optimizer which supports different 'shaping methods' to modify the airfoil during optimization:

 *	Hicks-Henne shape functions
-*	Bezier curve defining the shape
+*	Bezier curves defining the shape
+*	B-Spline shape functions (experimental)
-*	Geometry parameters like maximum thickness and its position
+*	Geometry parameters like maximum thickness, camber, and their positions
+*	Geometry constraints for defining allowed variations

 The **AirfoilEditor** covers all steps needed for airfoil optimization with Xoptfoil2: